LeeMorinUCF/QMB3311S22/demo_25_Databases/README.md

 [(1, 101, 'Harry J. Paarsch'), (2, 102, 'Konstantin Golyaev')]
 ```

+In this case, we did not specify the type of join.
+Instead, we simply listed the tables
+and selected out the non-matching pairs of entries
+with a WHERE clause.
+We will explore joining methods further in a richer example below.

 ### Using Command Files

 One of the benefits of writing your queries in separate files is *portability*: